cksource/ckeditor4-plugin-a11ychecker/samples/guide.md

 You can validate your content on the fly, without leaving CKEditor.

-What is more, with Accessibility Checker we are introducing QuickFixes.
+What is more, with Accessibility Checker we are introducing Quick Fixes.
 This feature will automatically, or with very little input from your side, correct some of the issues &mdash; reducing the amount of work to a bare minimum.

-With QuickFixes you are able to solve issues within a blink of an eye!
+With Quick Fixes you are able to solve issues within a blink of an eye!

 ## Functionality Overview